aillieo/EasyEvent/README.md

 ## EasyEvent

-EasyEvent is a lightweight and performant event system for Unity, providing an alternative to the traditional C# event and UnityEvent systems.
-It is designed with performance in mind and provides a more user-friendly API for developers.
+EasyEvent is a lightweight and performant event system for Unity that provides an alternative to the traditional C# event and UnityEvent systems.
+It offers a more user-friendly API and is designed with performance in mind.

-## Features
+### Features

-### User-Friendly
+#### User-Friendly API

-EasyEvent provides a more user-friendly API for developers, making it easier to work with events in Unity.
-Developers can register a lambda to one EasyDelegate/EasyEvent to get an EventHandle, which can be used to remove the listener later.
-Unlike UnityEvent, when using an EasyEvent, the listener and invoker are separate, similar to the behavior of a C# event.
-For this reason, the EasyEvent and EasyDelegate are implemented separately.
-The built-in EventCenter can be used as an out-of-the-box messaging system when starting a new project.
+EasyEvent provides a more intuitive and user-friendly API compared to UnityEvent and C# events.
+With EasyEvent, you can register a lambda function to an EasyDelegate/EasyEvent and obtain an EventHandle, which can be used to remove the listener later.
+This separation of listener and invoker behavior is similar to that of a C# event, making it easier to work with events in Unity.
+Additionally, the built-in EventCenter can be used as a messaging system in new projects.

-### Performance
+#### Performance Optimization

-Compared to C# event and UnityEvent, EasyEvent is a lightweight solution that provides better performance in most cases.
-A simple test was conducted using three types of events.
-The test involved registering, executing, and unregistering 100 times for every event, and the results showed the following statistics data:
+EasyEvent is a lightweight solution that offers improved performance over C# events and UnityEvent in most cases.
+In a performance test that involved registering, executing, and unregistering events 100 times, the statistics showed lower memory allocation and faster execution times for EasyEvent compared to C# events and UnityEvent.

 | Action | Event type | Total GC Alloc | Total time (ms) |
 | --- | --- | --- | --- |